Centering Community is Core to Health Equity

 Community health workers (CHWs) are community members who work with local health care systems to promote health and wellness in their community.
 As such, CHWs are a vital part of on-the-ground community-based approaches to achieving health equity.

-Recognizing the importance of community-centered health programs, UI Health’s CHW Connect program (offered through the Office of Community Engagement and Neighborhood Health Partnerships) supports community health workers with opportunities for networking, collaboration and training.
+Recognizing the importance of community-centered health programs, the CHW Connect program supports community health workers with opportunities for networking, collaboration and training.
 Additionally, CHW Connect provides training for CHW supervisor/managers and technical assistance for organizations interested in implementing CHWs as an effective part of their workforce.

 Community Outreach Intervention Projects Heading link